shwetanaren/image-recognition_app/README.md

-# Fancy Genie - Full Stack Face Detection App
+# Full Stack - Face Detection App

 This is my first ever full stack application!
 Fancy Genie lets users sign up, sign in, and enter a URL of an image containing faces.
 The app then uses a machine learning model (from Clarifai) to detect and highlight the faces in the image.